fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 #### Notes

-You can add notes directly to the invocie or you can default what notes are added to every invoice in [Invoice & quote settings](../settings/invoice-quote-settings)
+You can add notes directly to the invoice, or you can default what notes are added to every invoice in [Invoice & quote settings](../settings/invoice-quote-settings).

 ---

 #### Payment options
-Payment options
+[Content for Payment options to be added]

 ---

 #### Payment terms

-By default the payment terms are 7 days after the invoice is created.
-When the invoice is created it's assigned an `Invoice Date` and the `Due Date` is calaculated by adding 7 days.
+By default, the payment terms are 7 days after the invoice is created.
+When the invoice is created, it's assigned an Invoice Date, and the Due Date is calculated by adding 7 days.

-You can alter the default in [Invoice & quote settings](../settings/invoice-quote-settings)
+You can alter the default in [Invoice & quote settings](../settings/invoice-quote-settings).

 ---